SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 \subsubsection{Weakly monotone tori}

-So far, our discussion does not involve the Kahler structure.
-We keep it that way by introducing the notion of \emph{weakly monotone} totally real sub-manifolds. \begin{definition} Given a pair $(X,D_X)$ of a projective variety together with a hypersurface, we say that a totally real sub-manifold $L_X\subseteq X$ is weakly monotone, if there is a rational number $\lambda \in \mathbb{Q}$ such that for any disc $u:(D,\partial D) \rightarrow (X,L_X)$, one has:
+So far, our discussion does not involve the K\"ahler structure.
+We keep it that way by introducing the notion of \emph{weakly monotone} totally real sub-manifolds. \begin{definition} Given a pair $(X,D_X)$ of a smooth projective variety together with a hypersurface, we say that a totally real sub-manifold $L_X\subseteq X\backslash D_X$ is weakly monotone, if there is a rational number $\lambda \in \mathbb{Q}$ such that for any disc $u:(D,\partial D) \rightarrow (X,L_X)$, one has:

-\end{definition} \begin{remark} This is like saying that $L$ is monotone with respect to a Kahler form that is a Dirac-Delta along $D_X$. \end{remark} We note that this definition only makes sense when $D_X$ is (numerically) a multiple of the canonical class, and in that case, the constant $\lambda$ must be the inverse of said multiple.
+\end{definition} \begin{remark} This is like saying that $L_X$ is monotone with respect to a K\"ahler form that is a Dirac-Delta along $D_X$. \end{remark} We note that this definition only makes sense when $D_X$ is (numerically) a multiple of the anti-canonical class, and in that case, the constant $\lambda$ must be the inverse of said multiple.

 The easiest way of obtaining weakly-monotone Lagrangians comes from toric geometry.
-We take the example of $\mathbb{P}^n$ with homogenous coordinates $[z_0:z_1:\dots:z_n]$, which is the most relevant one to our construction.
+We take the example of $\mathbb{P}^n$ with homogeneous coordinates $[z_0:z_1:\dots:z_n]$, which is the most relevant one to our construction.
 It admits a toric structure with toric boundary equal to a union of $n+1$ hyperplanes: